About Us

 Valarie O'Gorman

-Valarie has been running her own virtual assistant business since 2020.
-In this capacity she has been consulting with the Bóthar team since 2021.
-Valarie is happy to help you with any queries that you may have and can be reached on info@bothar.ie
+Valarie has been running her own virtual assistant business since 2020 and has been consulting with the Bóthar team since 2021.
+Valarie provides business engagement management services and may be contacted on info@bothar.ie

 Our Vision